 Chemicals in this group are expected to be found as FBAs in household and commercial products available for use in Australia.
 Formulated products on the Australian market are assumed to be similar to those available internationally.
-Concentrations of FB-71 in laundry detergents are 0.05-0.35% (OECD 2005a).
-Concentration ranges of FB-220 and FB-28 for paper and textile whitening are 0.05-0.5% and 0.1-0.3%, respectively (OECD 2001; 2005b).
+According to international data, concentrations of FB-71 in laundry detergents are 0.05-0.35% (OECD 2005a), while concentration ranges of FB-220 and FB-28 for paper and textile whitening are 0.05-0.5% and 0.1-0.3%, respectively (OECD 2001; 2005b).

-Chemicals will be released into the environment when products containing these chemicals are used.
+Chemicals in this group will be released into the environment when products containing these chemicals are used.
 Water, sediment and soil are expected to be the main compartments affected by the use of chemicals in this group.
 FBAs strongly adsorb to sludge during treatment in STPs.
 The remainder is released to surface water in sewage outfall or industrial effluents, leading to sediment exposure.
 Application of STP biosolids to agricultural land will lead to soil exposure, as will re-use of treated effluent for irrigation.